top of page

 2024

-Still Garden #2
+Still Garden #2 静花园 #2

-The “Still Garden” series artwork takes inspiration from the nonlinear and fantastical narrative structure of the Qing Dynasty novel Jing Hua Yuan (Flowers in the Mirror)—a work known for its unpredictable scene shifts, which structurally resonate with the unpredictability of AI-generated logic.
+The "Still Garden" series artwork takes inspiration from the nonlinear and fantastical narrative structure of the Qing Dynasty novel Jing Hua Yuan (Flowers in the Mirror) — a work known for its unpredictable scene shifts, which structurally resonate with the unpredictability of AI-generated logic.
 Using her self-developed AI tool Jiayu*, based on Transformer models, the artist deconstructs narrative structures by translating literary imagery into three-dimensional spatial coordinates.
 Through Houdini algorithms, she simulates particle motion trajectories, creating dynamic 3D point cloud landscapes that reflect the nonlinear thinking of machines while mirroring the narrative characteristics of fictional texts.
 The result is an immersive poetic space where AI-generated forms engage with literary imagination.

-The work envisions a “sci-fi underwater world”, by adjusting seawater temperature within the simulation and transforming ecological processes into perceptible visual narratives, the project creates a continuously shifting dynamic effect, allowing audiences to witness an evolving ecosystem that mirrors the fragility and unpredictability of climate change.
+The work envisions a "sci-fi underwater world."
+By adjusting seawater temperature within the simulation and transforming ecological processes into perceptible visual narratives, the project creates a continuously shifting dynamic effect, allowing audiences to witness an evolving ecosystem that mirrors the fragility and unpredictability of climate change.

-Artwork by Jiayu Liu
+Artwork by

 Visual Content